akiradeveloper/sorock/doc/src/development.md

 ## Build

-(lolraft crate only) The proto file should be compiled manually if you changed the proto file.
+The proto file should be compiled manually if you changed the proto file.
 In this case, please run `cargo run -p codegen`.

-## Test
+## Testing

 For testing, lolraft makes use of docker-compose.